NeNe Leakes Rips ‘Compulsive Liar’ Kim Zolciak, Who Claims NeNe Tried To Kick Her

 The “quack quack quack” reference was a dig at Zolciak’s bloated “duck lips” and numerous alleged plastic surgeries.

-NeNe also pointed out that if she had tried to assault Zolciak, there would have been video of it, which would have been leaked and would definitely have gone viral.
+NeNe also pointed out that if she had tried to assault Zolciak, there would have been a video of it, which would have been leaked and would definitely have gone viral.

 “I can bet you everything i got, if i tried to kick anyone it would have been shown a million times by now!”
 Leakes wrote.
 “You literally can ask anybody that was there.
 PS: BEWARE..this is just another ploy to try and help that failing show over there.”